 – Ethel Pedley

 Within the story of every queer person lies a tangled web of connections offering a glimpse of the queer community at the time.
-From Emmeline Freda Du Faur, we find a couple: two women who spent their lives together and whose relationship remains mostly unrecognized.
-Freda and her aunt Emmeline Woolley shared a name and an orientation; throughout most of her life, Emmeline Woolley was in a relationship with famed Australian children's book author and musician Ethel Pedley.
+Emmeline Freda Du Faur, and her aunt Emmeline Woolley shared a name and an orientation; throughout most of her life, Emmeline Woolley was in a relationship with famed Australian children's book author and musician Ethel Pedley.

-Born on the 19th of June 1859 near London, Ethel Pedley's legacy as one of the most well known Australian children's book author was not clear from her early life.
-Pedley was far more drawn to music from the age of five, attending concerts and learning the piano even at that age.
+Born on the 19th of June 1859 near London, Ethel Pedley's legacy as one of the most well known Australian children's book authors was not clear from her early life.
+Pedley was far more drawn to music, from the age of five attending concerts and learning the piano.
 Her father's failing health brought the Pedley's to Australia, where Ethel would meet Emmeline Woolley.

 A musician herself, Emmeline was born in 1843 to a scholarly family.
 Because of this, her musical education was wide and varied.
 She travelled to Florence and Munich for her schooling and learned under Alessandro Kraus, Pietro Romani, and Julius von Kolb.
 In 1866, she fell on hard times after her father's death left the family impoverished.